-Zinc is necessary for many of the body’s processes and most people are chronically deficient in this vital mineral.
-It is an active agent in our body’s ability to metabolize food and nutrients.
-It is also involved with triggering over 100 differing internal enzymes required for many metabolic actions.
-Zinc is also crucial for the health of the human immune system.
-It aids growth through its role in protein building and synthesis, and is therefore particularly needed in pregnant and lactating women.
+Zinc is necessary for many of the body's processes and most people are chronically deficient in this vital mineral.
+It is an active agent in our body's ability to metabolize food and nutrients.
+It assists with triggering over 100 differing internal enzymes required for many metabolic actions.
+Zinc is also crucial for the immune system.
+It supports growth through its role in protein building and synthesis and is therefore particularly needed by pregnant and lactating women.

-There are many foods that contain zinc, but the following list of foods possess the highest amounts of naturally-occurring zinc.
-These foods would be a great addition to any diet.
+Like most other nutrients, the best way to obtain zinc is through a healthy diet.
+There are many foods that contain zinc, but the following possess the most naturally-occurring zinc.
+These foods are a great addition to any diet.

 1. Pumpkin seeds